Elastic and inelastic $J/\psi$ photoproduction in $p$-$p$ collisions at LHC energies: the feature of

-This work is supported in part by National Key R \& D Program of China under grant No. 2018YFA0404204, the National Natural Science Foundation of China (Grant Nos.
-11747086 and 11575043), and by the Young Backbone Teacher Training Program of Yunnan University.
-Z. M. is supported by Yunnan Provincial New Academic Researcher Award for Doctoral Candidates. ~~~~~~~
+This work is supported in part by National Key R \& D Program of China under grant No. 2018YFA0404204, the NSFC (China) grant Nos.
+11747086 and 12150013, and by the Young Backbone Teacher Training Program of Yunnan University.
+Z. M. is funded by China Postdoctoral Science Foundation under grant No. 2021M692729.